zonemaster/zonemaster/docs/public/configuration/backend.md

 ### batch_api_key

-String to use in `batch_create` method call to authorize the creation of a batch.
+API key to use in requests to be granted `trusted` privilege level.
+E.g., to allow creation of larger batches using the `batch_create` method.

 A string of alphanumerics of at least 1 and at most 80 characters.
 I.e. a string matching `/^[a-zA-Z0-9]{1,80}$/`.